rwoll/rwoll.com/content/software-engineering/_index.md

 If you're interested in my work, please feel free to [reach out to me](/contact/).
 Additionally, you may find some of my work on [__GitHub__][1].

-I have experience taking vague product ideas and turning them into reality.
-This usually includes quickly prototyping ideas to get feedback early and then turning the best parts of the prototype(s) into production ready applications on Amazon Web Services (AWS) including everything from Continuous Integration and Deployment Pipelines to Logging, Alerting, and Monitoring.

 ## Open Source Contributions and Interactions